gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceRoleBasedAdministrator.md

 ```

 ## DESCRIPTION
-The **Get-AipServiceRoleBasedAdministrator** cmdlet gets the role-based administrators for Azure Information Protection service.
+The **Get-AipServiceRoleBasedAdministrator** cmdlet gets the role-based administrators for the protection service from Azure Information Protection.
 You can get the administrators for a specified role.

-You must use PowerShell to configure delegated administrative control for the Azure Information Protection service; you cannot do this configuration by using a management portal.
+You must use PowerShell to configure delegated administrative control for the protection service; you cannot do this configuration by using a management portal.

 ## EXAMPLES